iobis/manual/mofreports.md

 A MEASUREMENT TYPES dataset report has been added regarding currently used measurementType and associated measurementTypeID(s), located near the bottom of the individual dataset pages (if measurementType in use for the dataset).

-This new dataset report was derived from this MoF statistics report <a href="https://r.obis.org/mof/" target="_blank">https://r.obis.org/mof/</a> and this active filtering MoF tool <a href="https://mof.obis.org/" target="_blank">https://mof.obis.org/</a>.
+This new dataset report was derived from this MoF statistics report <https://r.obis.org/mof/"> and this active filtering MoF tool <https://mof.obis.org/>.

-To more easily locate the datasets within your node that may have possible measurementType ID issues, use the MoF Statistics page: <a href="https://r.obis.org/mof/" target="_blank">https://r.obis.org/mof/</a>.
+To more easily locate the datasets within your node that may have possible measurementType ID issues, use the MoF Statistics page: <https://r.obis.org/mof/>.
 This contains the list of Nodes currently using measurementType/measurementValue/measurementUnit with counts and percentage missing for the associated ID(s).

 If there is a node in that list that you are interested in locating, searching for and possibly fixing MoF issues, select the Node from the list, then select a dataset (displaying a high percentage of missing ID(s)), and scroll down to the MEASUREMENT TYPE report

 Example, selected OBIS USA,

 <img src="images/mofreports/usa1.png" class="img-responsive img-responsive-70"/>